ianderrington/genai/docs/Understanding/agents/chains.md

 ## Concepts

-### Thought Structures
+### Thought Systems
-Thought structures are chain patterns used by singular (or even multiple agents in [systems](./systems.md) that enable more robust responses.
-They can be executed automatically with the given frameworks and sometimes done manually in a chat setting.
+Thought systems are chain patterns used by single agents and [systems](./systems.md) to enable more robust responses.
+They can be executed programatically given frameworks or sometimes done manually in a chat setting.

 Here are some known thought structures that are improving agentic output.